*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Can dogs drink calendula tea?

 They can as it acts as an anti-inflammatory.
 You can also use the tea as an application for skin conditions in some instances.
-I know this isn’t about the flavor of the tea but I found it interesting.

 Does calendula tea taste good?